Monarchy in the Canadian provinces: Symbols, associations, and awards

 The main symbol of the monarchy is the sovereign himself and his image is thus used to signify government authority—his portrait, for instance, appearing in government buildings.
 A royal cypher or crown is also used to illustrate the monarchy as the locus of authority without referring to any specific monarch.
 The former appears on buildings and official seals and the latter on provincial coats of arms, as well as police force badges and rank insignia.
 The sovereign is also both mentioned in and the subject of songs, loyal toasts, and salutes.

 The monarch is the fount of all honours in the Canadian provinces, the first being the Order of the Dogwood for the British Columbia's centennial in 1957.
-Unlike in the federal sphere, where new orders, decorations, and medals may only be created with the approval of the sovereign through letters patent, the same in the provinces are formed through Order in Council by the relevant lieutenant governor in the monarch's name.
-Hence, the insignia and medallions for these awards bear a crown, cypher, and/or effigy of the monarch.
+Unlike in the federal sphere, where new honors orders, decorations, and medals may only be created with the approval of the sovereign through letters patent, in the provinces these are created by an Order in Council signed by the relevant lieutenant governor in the monarch's name.
+Hence, the insignia and medallions for these awards bear a crown, cypher, or effigy of the monarch.

 In 2022, the federal government opted not to produce a platinum jubilee medal, despite having issued medals for previous royal jubilees of Canadian monarchs.
 In response, six provincesAlberta, Manitoba, New Brunswick, Nova Scotia, Prince Edward Island, and Saskatchewaninstituted a provincial platinum jubilee medal program to mark the Queen's seventy years on the Canadian throne.

-Besides government and military institutions, a number of Canadian civilian organizations have association with the monarchy, either through their being founded via a royal charter (such as the Royal Winnipeg Ballet, the city of Saint John, New Brunswick, the Royal Kennebecasis Yacht Club, and McGill University), having been granted the right to use the prefix royal before their name (such as the Royal Quebec Golf Club and Royal Manitoba Winter Fair), or because at least one member of the royal family serves as a patron.
-Some of these organizations may use a royal crown in their logo or coat of arms, though this is a gift from the monarch showing royal support and/or association, and requires his approval before being added.
+Besides government and military institutions, a number of Canadian civilian organizations have association with the monarchy, either through their being founded via a royal charter (such as the Royal Winnipeg Ballet, the city of Saint John, New Brunswick, the Royal Kennebecasis Yacht Club, and McGill University), having been granted the right to use the prefix royal before their name (such as the Royal Quebec Golf Club and Royal Manitoba Winter Fair), or because a member of the royal family serves as a patron.
+Some of these organizations may use a royal crown in their logo or coat of arms, though this is in the gift of the monarch (and shows royal support or association), and thus requires his approval before being added.